Skip to main content

 Using the Program

-If your existing business code uses a MySQL connection pool, you may not need it in cloud functions, as each request is distributed to a different cloud function instance.
-Typically, one MySQL connection per cloud function instance is sufficient.
+If your existing business code uses a MySQL connection pool, it may not be necessary in Cloud Functions since each request is distributed to a different Cloud Functions instance.
+Typically, a single MySQL connection per Cloud Functions instance is sufficient.

-By default, serverless-mysql is a wrapper for mysql that adds connection management capabilities, maintaining only a single connection to the MySQL Server.
-If you need to use a connection pool in cloud functions, it is recommended to use mysql.
+By default, serverless-mysql is a wrapper for mysql that adds connection management features, maintaining only one connection to the MySQL Server.
+If a connection pool is required in Cloud Functions, using mysql is recommended.

 When using serverless-mysql, pay attention to the configuration of MySQL's max_user_connections and max_connections.